The 8 Best TTRPG Sandbox Campaigns Ever Written

 What qualifies it for my list is the way it gives that openness structure.
 The Tarokka reading at the start of the campaign randomizes the locations of key artifacts, important allies, and Strahd’s final position, which helps make the order of discovery completely flexible.
 Barovia is small enough to feel coherent and pressure-filled, but large enough to sustain meaningful exploration and choice.
 That gives the campaign shape without turning it into something guided.

-It is not the most open sandbox on this list, but that’s actually important.
-Curse of Strahd proves that a campaign can have a strong villain and a defined endpoint while still giving players real freedom over what matters and how they get there.
+It is not the most open sandbox on this list, but that’s actually good.
+The original 1e Ravenloft was an adventure module, but Curse of Strahd proved that a campaign can have a strong villain and a defined endpoint while still giving players real freedom over what matters and how they get there.

 Honorable Mentions: